gsalaman/vault_game/README.md

 * Flash ring.
 Has a count (6), and then a "next update time" + 200 ms
 * Then back to "waiting for press.

-The state game is a little more involved:
+The state game is a little more involved.
+Let's first talk about how it behaves.
+* When the game starts, it lights up a symbol.
+Some discussion about wheter this is solid or flashing...flashing tends to attract attention, but then complicates the "success" indications below, so I'm gonna start with solid.
+* When you get a symbol right, it'll flash that symbol.
+Any OTHER symbols that are correct will stay on.
+* Then, when you get all 4, flash that symbol as normal, then flash all 4 fast, then make them solid and open the vault.
+Stay here for 5 (TBR) seconds, then go back to either idle or start.

+So, for states:
   * Want an idle state where we're doing nothing.
 Not really gonna be used for simultaneous, but good for when we do sequential
-  * Waiting for input state:  flash symbol, look for button
+  * Waiting for input state:  solid symbol, look for button
-  * button success state:  you got it right...flash all
+  * button success state:  you got it right...flash symbol, and turn on any others that you've already got.
-  * puzzle success state:  flash all again?
-Faster?
-Open vault.
+  * puzzle success state:  flash all fast, make solid, then open vault.
 Here for 5 seconds, then back to either idle or waiting for input.